databendlabs/databend/README.md

 - **AI-Enhanced Analytics**: Offers advanced analytics capabilities with integrated [AI Functions](https://databend.rs/doc/sql-functions/ai-functions/).

-- **Community-Driven**: Benefit from a growing community, ensuring transparency, frequent updates, and an open platform for all your cloud analytics requirements.
+- **Community-Driven**: Benefit from a friendly, growing community that offers an easy-to-use platform for all your cloud analytics.

 ## 📐 Architecture